Preview features in Azure Cognitive Search

 Older previews are still operational but become stale over time.
 If your code calls

 api-version=2017-11-11-Preview, those calls are still valid.
 However, only the newest preview version is refreshed with improvements.

 The following example syntax illustrates a call to the preview API version.

-Azure Search service is available in multiple versions.
+Azure Cognitive Search service is available in multiple versions.
 For more information, see API versions.